John R. Hazel

 John Raymond Hazel (December 18, 1860 – October 31, 1951) was a United States district judge of the United States District Court for the Western District of New York.

-He is notable for administering the oath of office to President Theodore Roosevelt following the assassination and subsequent death of President William McKinley.
+He administered the oath of office to President Theodore Roosevelt following the assassination of president William McKinley by Leon Czolgosz.
+Twenty years later, Hazel was a figure of the First Red Scare, targeting several anarchists under dubious grounds, such as Emma Goldman or Michael Stuppiello, in order to strip them from their US citizenship.

+Biography

 Education and career

 Born on December 18, 1860, in Buffalo, New York, Hazel read law in 1882.
 He entered private practice in Buffalo from 1882 to 1894.
 He was Commissioner of Corporation Taxes for the State of New York starting in 1894.
 He was a delegate to the 1900 Republican National Convention.

 Federal judicial service

 Hazel was nominated by President William McKinley on May 18, 1900, to the United States District Court for the Western District of New York, to a new seat authorized by 31 Stat.
 175. He was confirmed by the United States Senate on June 5, 1900, and received his commission the same day.
 His service terminated on March 5, 1931, due to his retirement.